Thoregon/thoregon.identity/doc/at the beginning.md

 it is unified for browser and nodeJS --> baseDB

 The baseDB is a simple key/value (object) store which is used as anchor in the universe.
-It stores
+It stores local data.
 There is an implementation for nodeJS and browser environments (loaded via index.mjs or index.reliant.mjs)